 In addition to the ATLAS grant, IVC is currently undertaking major modernization and facility improvements, which is supported by the passage of Measure J in November 2010.
 The modernization and construction of new facilities will span the next 7-10 years.
 It is imperative that this Strategic Technology Plan coordinate with these activities to maximize funding and provide for an integrated implementation of technology on campus.

-2011 Action Plan
+2012 Action Plan

-The following activities are outlined for calendar year 2011.
+The following activities are outlined for calendar year 2012.
+(Items 1-12 are carried over from the 2011 Action Plan)